 Successful practices provide excellent customer service and expertly manage their books.
 With credit card processing technology that is tightly integrated with your practice management software, you have the opportunity to do both.
 Integrated payment processing solutions not only expedite the checkout process to save you and your patients valuable time and effort, but they also reduce the likelihood of errors in your accounting.

-Both Dentrix Pay and PowerPayLE EMV are integrated directly into Dentrix, so you use the same Dentrix payment window for credit card payments that you use for any other type of patient payment.
+Dentrix Pay is integrated directly into Dentrix, so you use the same Dentrix payment window for credit card payments that you use for any other type of patient payment.
 And once you process a payment, the information goes directly into the Ledger so there is no need for you to enter that payment information manually.
 This cuts down on your duplicated efforts and reduces the chance for payment posting errors.
 Furthermore, there is no need to reconcile your payments with the Ledger at the end of the day because that is already done.

 Dentrix Pay gives your patients more payment options, as they can pay with EMV chip-enabled credit cards, magnetic-stripe cards, FSA and HSA cards, or smartphones.
 You can even save credit cards with Dentrix Pay.
 Dentrix Pay is powered by Worldpay, one of the world’s leading credit card processors.

 Read Introducing Integrated Payments with Dentrix Pay for more information about integrated payments with Dentrix Pay.